 PyAbel uses Sphinx and Napoleon to process Numpy-style docstrings and is synchronized to pyabel.readthedocs.io.
-To build the documentation locally, you will need Sphinx, the recommonmark package, and the sphinx\rtd\theme.
+To build the documentation locally, you will need Sphinx and the sphinx\rtd\theme.
 You can install them using

 '''

 pip install sphinx

-pip install recommonmark

 pip install sphinx_rtd_theme

 '''

-Once you have these packages installed, you can build the documentation using
+Once you have these packages installed, you can build the documentation using make clean make html to clear out the old documentation and get things to re-build properly.